Skip to main content

 Foreign-language equivalents matter too.
 Under the doctrine of foreign equivalents, an examining attorney can refuse Lupo in Class 25 because Wolf is already registered there.
 If your mark is a non-English word, search the English translation and any other common-language equivalents.

-For logos, search USPTO design codes.
+Step 4 — For logos, search USPTO design codes

 Visual similarity alone is enough to block a registration, even when the word text is completely different.
 This is the step pure word-search tools miss.

-Check common-law and state use.
+Step 5 — Check common-law and state use

 • Google, Bing, and image search

-• State business / corporation registries
+• State business and corporation registries

 • Domain WHOIS and DNS lookups

-• Amazon, Etsy, eBay, Shopify storefronts
+• Amazon, Etsy, eBay, and Shopify storefronts

 • App stores (Apple, Google Play)